pothi/wordpress-nginx/README.md

 + TLSv1 and other insecure protocols are disabled by default.
 + Mitigate [httpoxy](https://httpoxy.org/) vulnerability.
 + [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) support.
++ Security headers to fit most sites (no CSP, though, as it varies depending on the site).
 + All hidden and backup files are forbidden by default.
 + Passes most security features in [Sonar Scanner](https://sonarwhal.com/scanner/).